pconrad/ucsb-cs-jekyll-theme-try2/_lab/lab06.md

 * Install Maven on your machine
 * Install the Heroku CLI on your machine.

-# Step 1: Create a repo
+# Step 2: Create a repo

-Create an empty project repo under the {{site.org}} github organization.
+Create an empty project repo under the {{site.github_org_name}} github organization
+* Empty means: No `README.md`, no `.gitignore`, and no `LICENSE`

+Choose the name based on your githubid, or if working in a pair or trio, based on the combination of your github ids:

 | If working like this | Create a repo with this name|
 |----------------------|-----------------------------|